Blog

 Surprising Factors That Can Disqualify an Egg Donor Candidate

-These are not the only requirements that can potentially disqualify an egg donor candidate.
-In addition to government regulations, egg donor agencies typically have their own sets of strict requirements that egg donor candidates must meet in order to qualify.
-These requirements are in place to protect everyone involved in the process: the intended parents, the baby, and the egg donor.
+These are not the only requirements that can potentially disqualify an Rgg Donor candidate.
+In addition to government regulations, Egg Donor agencies typically have their own sets of strict requirements that Egg Donor candidates must meet in order to qualify.
+These requirements are in place to protect everyone involved in the process: the Intended Parents, the baby, and the Egg Donor.
 While some requirements, such as being a nonsmoker or being physically healthy, are pretty self-explanatory, some requirements may surprise you.

 Choice of Contraception